Logan (film character): Alliance with Deadpool

 Logan wakes up at the resistance base and starts raiding the stash of alcohol.
 When Wade wakes up, they meet the resistance: Elektra Natchios, Eric Brooks / Blade, Remy LeBeau / Gambit, and Laura.
 Wade convinces them to help him fight Nova and escape the Void, but Logan refuses to cooperate.
-However, he eventually relents after a conversation with Laura about his inability to save the X-Men in his universe.
+However, he changes his mind after a conversation with Laura about his inability to save the X-Men in his universe.
 Logan and Wade, along with the resistance, confront Nova and her forces.
 Nova mentally incapacitates Logan, learning about his past, but eventually gets her powers blocked by Wade using Juggernaut's helmet.
 Logan convinces Wade to remove the helmet, and Nova allows Logan and Wade to escape the Void via a sling ring she acquired from a variant of Doctor Strange and opens a portal back to Earth-10005.

-Upon arriving, Logan and Wade find that the "Time Ripper" device is nearly ready, and Paradox is preparing to use it on Wade's timeline without permission from his superior, Hunter B-15.
+Upon arriving, Logan and Wade find that the "Time Ripper" device is nearly ready, and discover that Paradox is preparing to use it on Wade's timeline without permission from his superior, Hunter B-15.
 Nova learns of this and arrives to use the Time Ripper to destroy all timelines.
 She sends the Deadpool Corps, an army of Deadpool variants, to slow Wade and Logan down.
 Logan, now donning the cowl of his suit, helps Wade battle the Corps, to no avail.
 The Corps stands down when Wade's friend Peter Wisdom arrives to help.
 Paradox tells Logan and Wade that to stop Nova, one can disrupt the power flow of the Time Ripper, but at the cost of their life.
-Using their bodies as conductors, they both join hands and destroy the Time Ripper, killing Nova in the process.
-Because they did it together, they manage to survive the blast.
+Using their bodies as conductors, they both join hands and destroy the Time Ripper, killing Nova in the process, and survive by sharing the burden.